canvas-medical/fhirstarter/README.md

 app.set_capability_statement_modifier(amend_capability_statement)
 ```

+### FastAPI Dependency Injection

+FastAPI's dependency injection is exposed at various levels:

+* application: the __init__ method on the FHIRStarter class
+* provider: the __init_ method on the FHIRProvider class
+* handler: the decorator used to add a handler to a provider

+Dependencies specified at the application level will be injected into all routes in the application.

+Dependencies specified at the provider level will be injected into all routes that are added to
+the application from that specific provider.

+Dependencies specified at the handler level only apply to that specific FHIR interaction.

 ## Forward compatibility

 At some point in the future, it will be necessary to support FHIR R5.
 How this might be supported on